Frederick II, Margrave of Baden-Eberstein

 Frederick II, Margrave of Baden (died 22 June 1333) was the ruling Margrave of Baden-Eberstein from 1291 until his death.
 He was the son of Herman VII of Baden and Agnes of Trunhendingen (d. after 15 March 1309).

+His brothers were Herman VIII, Margrave of Baden-Pforzheim and Rudolf IV, Margrave of Baden-Pforzheim.

 He married twice.
 He married before 16 October 1312 to Agnes of Weinberg (d.
 3 May 1320).
 After her death, he married Margaret of Vaihingen (d.
 1348).
 He had the following children: